AnarielTeleri/dotfiles/README.md

 ## Steps

-Scripts will install [Homebrew](https://brew.sh) (and by extension the Command Line Tools if not present).
+Scripts will install [Homebrew](https://brew.sh) (and by extension the Command Line Tools if not present) and any packages defined in .chezmoidata.toml.